kevinkarch88/taipei-bike-data/README.md

 # Taipei YouBike Data Pipeline

 This project is a pipeline for processing and analyzing bike station data from the Taipei YouBike system, sourced from the CityBikes API.
-The pipeline uses Pyspark for data processing, BigQuery for storage, DataProc for running Spark jobs, Scheduler for orchestration, and dbt for transformations.
+The pipeline uses Pyspark for data processing, BigQuery for storage, DataProc for running Spark jobs, Cloud Functions and Scheduler for orchestration, and dbt for transformations.

 # Architecture
 Two tables are used to store the data.